Utilize your resources!

 Below please find a list of the many available student services, information on what each offers, and virtual and appointment-only options.

 Academic Computer Labs provide students with the technology and resources needed for managing your password, preparing assignments, conducting research, printing documents, and other academic-related services.
-Academic Computer Labs will be available for students to use this fall on the following campuses:
+Academic Computer Labs will be available for students to use during the winter between December 28 and January 15 on the following campuses:

 Knight Campus (Warwick)